tenchi-security/zanshin-cli/README.md

 #### `zanshin organization scan_target create`

-Create a new scan target in organization.
+Create a new scan target within a specific organization.

 **Usage**: